archana062031/archana062031/README.md

 - 💞️ I’m looking to collaborate on Real world data science challenges
 - 💬 Ask me about Medium article
 - 📫 How to reach me : archana062031@gmail.com
-- ⚡ Fun fact : I love Travel, Cooking
+- ⚡ Fun fact : I love Painting, Cooking, Gardening

 <!---
 archana062031/archana062031 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.